peterjmarko/llm-narrative-framework/docs/LIFECYCLE_GUIDE.template.md

 -   **`audit_experiment.ps1` (Check)**: A read-only diagnostic tool to check the status and health of an experiment.
 -   **`fix_experiment.ps1` (Fix)**: If an experiment is interrupted, this script intelligently resumes it.

-**Learning the Workflow**: For users new to the framework, an interactive guided tour is available that demonstrates the complete experiment lifecycle with detailed explanations at each step.
-This can be accessed through the testing system (see the Framework Manual for details).
+**Learning the Workflow**: For users new to the framework, a comprehensive interactive guided tour is available that demonstrates the complete experiment lifecycle with detailed explanations at each step.
+This Layer 4 integration test walks users through:

+- Creating a 2×2 factorial experiment design (4 experiments)
+- Auditing experiment health and completeness
+- Simulating 4 distinct real-world failure scenarios:
+  - Missing LLM responses (API interruption)
+  - Corrupted analysis files (I/O errors)
+  - Corrupted configuration data (metadata damage)
+  - Corrupted report files (storage corruption)
+- Automated detection and repair of each corruption type
+- Final verification of experiment integrity

+This can be accessed via `pdm run test-l4-interactive` (see the Testing Guide for details).

 ### Stage 2: Compile and Analyze the Study